-Research plan: Using the headings indicated, provide details on the proposed research.
+Research plan - Full application (max.
+5000 words.
+Label file name: Request ID-Research Plan\Full and upload as a PDF): Using the headings indicated, provide details on the proposed research.
 The research plan must expand upon the content provided at the LOI stage (black bullets below) as well as address the additional full application requirements (blue bullets below).
-Maximum 5,000 words.

-• Target validation and disease association
+Target validation and disease association

 - Define the project hypothesis specifying the desired mechanism of modulation (e.g., inhibitor, agonist, etc.) and the intended modality (e.g., small molecule, biologic, etc.); - Provide bioinformatics and systems biology queries of relevant knowledge bases (e.g., DepMap, TCGA, cBioPortal, MalaCards, etc.) showing clear disease indication association and/or target dependency of the disease area; - Describe the target's function and interactions with other players in the pathway(s); - Provide the scientific and clinical evidence supporting prosecution of the target for the treatment of the cancer type in the intended patient population.
-This must contain the minimal requirements for portfolio entry as an EA project described above; - Describe gaps or uncertainties related to target validation and disease association, and research plans to address these; - Describe the intended route of administration; and - Describe the mechanism of action and related pathway pharmacology. - Safety - Describe any known or potential toxicology considerations and plans to monitor these liabilities; - Provide data on published knockout models indicating safety and little or no off-target effects; and - Describe any known or suspected toxicity with other previously developed drugs hitting the same pathway of the proposed target. - Feasibility - Describe the primary screening assay(s) that the team plans to validate (for EA proposal) or has validated (for LA proposal) and the status and performance of the assay(s); - Provide information on the resources available to the applicant to support target enablement and primary screen development (e.g., recombinant target protein, cell lines, controls, etc.);
+This must contain the minimal requirements for portfolio entry as described in section 1.4; - Describe gaps or uncertainties related to target validation and disease association, and research plans to address these; - Describe the intended route of administration; and - o Describe the mechanism of action and related pathway pharmacology.